Eco-Bots: A Robotics Competition for Faculty of Applied Sciences' Students

 Proposal Submission Guidelines

-- Team composition/membership – provide the full name, program area and SFU ID for each of your team members.
+- Team competition/membership –provide the full name, program area and SFU ID for each of your team members.
 Please also make note of the principal areas of interest (e.g. firmware, software, mechanical design, etc.) for each team member.

 - Project development timeline – outline the amount of time you expect to be able to devote the project, keeping in mind your academic and extra-curricular commitments.